iRobotEducation/root-docs/README.md

 ## License

-Root Robot Accessories are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Root Robot Docs are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 You should have received a [copy of the license](LICENSE.txt) along with this work.
 If not, see <https://creativecommons.org/licenses/by-nc/4.0/>